fralik/rundata-net/docs/getting-started/user_guide.rst

 Query builder
 =============

-This is the area where user builds queries/searches/filters for the database.
+In this area the user builds queries/searches/filters for the database.
 A query consists of rules, which can be grouped.
-Groups and rules are connected by gray lines on the left helping user to trace relations.
-Each group has a set of logical operators presented in it's upper left corner: NOT, AND, OR.
+Groups and rules are connected by gray lines to the left, which help the user to trace relations.
+Each group has a set of logical operators presented in its upper left corner: NOT, AND, OR.
-Operators describe how rules inside the group are combined together (AND, OR) and if the group condition should be inversed (NOT).
-Here is the table that show how logical operators work.
-For simplicity, it is demonstrated with only two variables a and b.
-Each variable can have a value of TRUE or FALSE denoted as T and F respectively.
+Operators describe how rules inside the group are to be combined (AND, OR) and if the group condition should be inversed (NOT).
+The table below shows how logical operators work.
+For the sake of simplicity, it is demonstrated with only two variables a and b.
+Each variable can have a value of TRUE or FALSE, denoted as T and F respectively.

 +---+---+---------+--------+---------+---------+